5 Beautiful Heritage Trails In Delhi You Need To Traverse With A Camera Slung Over Your Back

 This is one of those trails that once experienced won’t be forgotten!
 Start off from the Humayun’s Tomb – a red sandstone and white marble World Heritage monument.
 Set within expansive charbagh-styled gardens, there are various other structures like the Arab Ki Sarai, an inn built for Arabian-Persian craftsmen commissioned to work on Humayun’s Tomb, and Isa Khan’s Tomb, a delicate, visually appealing architectural edifice!

-So which of these path are you gonna walk down today?
+So which of these paths are you gonna walk down today?